eodas/kiosk/README.md

 components, sensors, and wireless connectivity devices, that allows you to easily connect your IoT things and enterprise systems together, saving you time and allowing you to get your solution to market quickly.

-You can have an unlimited number and combination of Arduino Tron IoT Devices and/or EOSPY GPS Client tracking devices in use with Arduino Tron AI-IoTBPMServer.
+You can have an unlimited number and combination of Raspberry Pi IoT Tron IoT Devices and/or EOSPY GPS Client tracking devices in use with Raspberry Pi IoT Tron AI-IoTBPMServer.
 (Optionally, download EOSPY server from our website http://www.eospy.com and find up to date information at http://www.iotbpm.com and Download EOSPY GPS client from the Google Store, standard or TI-SensorTag version.)